In this demanding, highly rewarding field, you'll need an analytical mind, a logical approach and excellent attention to detail to succeed

 To become an advocate you need a Scottish law degree and the Scottish Diploma in Legal Practice.
 It is then necessary to undertake a period of training (usually 21 consecutive calendar months) in a solicitor's office approved by the Faculty of Advocates.

-After you have been formally admitted by the Faculty as an 'intrant' (trainee advocate) and passed certain examinations, there comes a further eight-to-nine month period of practical training ('devilling') with an experienced advocate (a 'devilmaster') and finally a competency assessment, which includes written and oral advocacy skills.
+After you've been formally admitted by the Faculty as an 'intrant' (trainee advocate) and passed certain examinations, there comes a further eight to nine-month period of practical training ('devilling') with an experienced advocate (a 'devilmaster') and finally a competency assessment, which includes written and oral advocacy skills.

 Law graduates wishing to practise as a barrister in Northern Ireland should apply for the one-year barrister-of-law course at the Institute of Professional Legal Studies.
 After being called to the Bar, trainees must undertake a 12-month pupillage with a Master.
-After three months barrister pupils are able to take on cases with the permission of the Education Committee.
-For more information see The Bar Library.
+For more information see The Bar of Northern Ireland.

 - determination and stamina.

-- marshalling - sitting with a judge, usually for up to a week;
+- marshalling - sitting with a judge, for up to a week

-- pro-bono work - voluntary work with a Citizens Advice Bureau or the Free Representation Unit;
+- pro-bono work - voluntary work with Citizens Advice or the Free Representation Unit

 - paid law work experience - e.g. as a paralegal working for a solicitor, taking notes in court.